Moving More - CancerChoices

 The science on exercise and cancer is the strongest of any of the lifestyle therapies.
 Exercise is vital, but Moving More includes stretching, movement therapies such as qigong, and the movements of everyday life.

-I have found that Moving More is one of the most powerful and subtle of our 7 Healing Practices.
+I have found that Moving More is one of the most powerful and subtle of our 7 Lifestyle Practices.
 Most people will think Moving More automatically means exercise.
 Yes, exercise is vital, but Moving More also includes stretching, movement therapies such as qigong, and sensing into the ways your body wants to move.

 There are also all the movements of everyday life that can be undertaken more consciously.
 Washing the dishes.
 Doing laundry.
 Sweeping the floor.
 These can even be a form of meditation.